 Blood quickly blinded him.
 He felt searing pain throughout his entire body as much of it was now broken.

-Adam could not decided on whether to scream in agony or cough up his lungs.
-He went through a mixture of the two, his body having no way to process this kind of pain.
+Adam could not decide on whether to scream in agony or cough up his lungs.
+He went through a mixture of the two, his body having no way to process this level of pain.

 Charlotte was now in front of him, although Adam’s senses were in complete disarray.
 He had no idea what direction was what at the moment.